OST Vs PST | Differences Between OST and PST Files

 Read time 7 minutes

-Summary: Are you an Outlook user who is confused about OST and PST files and don’t know how they differ from each other?
-Then, you are not alone.
-Many users want to differentiate between these two files.
-So, you must refer to this blog as it will give you detailed information about both these data files.
-Also, if you are unable to access OST files, this will help you resolve the specific problem.
+Summary: Are you an Outlook user who is confused about OST and PST files and doesn’t know how they differ?
+Then, you are not alone; many users want to differentiate between these two files.
+So, in this blog, you will get detailed information about OST vs PST.Also, we will recommend an OST to PST converter tool that you can use to access and convert corrupt or inaccessible OST files.

 If you are among millions of people who use Outlook applications for email communication, you may have come across OST and PST files.
 These data storage files save the mailbox items such as email messages, calendars, contacts, and notes.
-Both these files are stored in your personal system and are helpful in recovering mailbox items when any corruption occurs.
+Both these files are stored in your system and are helpful in recovering mailbox items when any corruption occurs.

-What is an OST File?
+What is an OST file?

 bussinesman